gotchacode/chatbot/readme.md

 ## Usage

-After running `make all` you get a binary named as `chat`.
-Just run `./chat` and start chatting with the bot.
+After running `make all` you get a executable named as `chat`.
+Now run `./chat` and start chatting with the bot.

 ## Demo